IIIF/api/metadata_api/metadata_1.1.md

 This specification makes use of the following primary resource types:

   * __Manifest__<br/>
-    The overall description of the structure of the digital facsimile and the content resources needed to render it.
-It represents the intellectual work and physical object itself, and thus carries information needed for the viewer to present the entire facsimile to the user, such as a title, people involved with its creation, and the location where it is currently held.
+    The overall description of the structure of the digital representation of the object and the content resources needed to render it.
+It carries information needed for the viewer to present the entire facsimile to the user, such as a title and other descriptive information about the object or the intellectual work that it conveys.
   * __Sequence__ <br/>
-    The order of the pages within the physical object.
+    The order of the views of the physical object.
 As books may be rebound over time or the page order otherwise change, multiple Sequences are allowed.
   * __Canvas__<br/>
-    A container that represents a page and has content resources associated with it, or with parts of it.
+    A container that represents a page or view and has content resources associated with it or with parts of it.
 The Canvas provides a frame of reference for the layout of the page.
-The notion of a Canvas is drawn from standards like PDF and HTML, or applications like Photoshop, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.
+The notion of a Canvas is drawn from standards like PDF and HTML, or applications like Photoshop and Powerpoint, where the display starts from a blank canvas and images, text and other resources are "painted" on to it.
   * __Content__<br/>
     Content resources such as images or texts that are associated with a Canvas.